elsakarami/elsakarami/README.md

 ### :woman_technologist: About Me :

-Hi, My name is Zahra and I am iranian born and bred actually my nickname is Elsa, I have loved coding since I was a teen.
+Hi, My name is Zahra and I am Iranian born and bred actually my nickname is Elsa, I have loved coding since I was a teen.
 I started to study Computer Software in high school.
-I remember I wrote code with Visual basic and I taught it to my classmates but now I am a Senior frontend Developer and Researcher with a strong technical background.
+I remember I wrote code with Visual Basic and I taught it to my classmates but now I am a Senior frontend Developer and Researcher with a strong technical background.
 I've excellent communication, and innovation skills and a demonstrated history of working in the online bookstore, medicine industry, and various software companies.
 </br>
-Skilled in JavaScript, TypeScript, Vue 2, Vue 3, Nuxt.js, Vuex, Pinia, SCSS, PWA, GraphQL, Axios, Rest API, Webpack, Storybook, Ionic, Jest, Cypress, Docker, Node.js, MongoDB, MQTT, Git, JQuery, Figma, Photoshop.
+Skilled in JavaScript, TypeScript, Vue 2, Vue 3, Nuxt.js,React, Next.js Vuex, Pinia, SCSS, PWA, GraphQL, Axios, Rest API, Webpack, Jest, Cypress, MQTT, Git, JQuery, Figma, Photoshop.
 </br>
 strong engineering professional with a master's degree focused in artificial intelligence from Abrar University of Tehran, Iran.
-I'm always open to take-up new challenges helping me to improve myself and making me move forward.
+I'm always open to taking up new challenges helping me to improve myself and making me move forward.